-What’s the best way to have your teeth whitened?
+What’s the number one way to have your teeth whitened?

 While you can find many over-the-counter teeth whitening kits at your local drug store, professional teeth whitening is a better way to go in the long run.
 Professional teeth whitening offers a longer lasting impact than over-the-counter whitening kits.
 Professional teeth whitening works better because at home whitening kits use hydrogen peroxide to achieve the desired results, while professional whitening can utilize carbamide peroxide.
 The carbamide peroxide is comprised partially of hydrogen peroxide, but it is a more stable compound, yielding whiter teeth and less sensitivity.
 Professional whitening also allows the dentist to ensure that the chemicals are only coming into contact with your teeth rather than your gums or tongue.

 What things affect the process of teeth whitening?